IsaacAlves7/IsaacAlves7/README.md

 <center><img src="https://i.pinimg.com/originals/9f/c2/12/9fc2126eec2c0a3876e3f2097af9b983.gif"/></center>
 <ul>
  <li>⚛️ About me: I'm 20 years old and in the 3rd period of the bachelor's degree of Computer Science. 👨🏾‍💻</li>
- <li>😄 I really like to learn more and more!🐱‍💻</li>
+ <li>😄 I really like to learn more and more! 🐱‍💻🐱‍👤</li>
- <li>🔭 I’m currently working on web development Full-Stack.🪐</li>
+ <li>🔭 I’m currently working on web development Full-Stack. 🪐</li>
- <li>🌱 I’m currently learning about API's, Cloud Computing, Azure, Computer Networks, Distributed Computing, AI, Machine Learning, Deep Learning and Natural Language Processing.🌲</li>
+ <li>🌱 I’m currently learning about API's, Cloud Computing, Azure, Computer Networks, Distributed Computing, AI, Machine Learning, Deep Learning and Natural Language Processing. 🌲</li>
- <li>👯 I’m looking to collaborate on new web applications.</li>
+ <li>👯 I’m looking to collaborate on new web applications. :octocat:</li>
- <li>💜 My passion: I'm very passionate about technologies and i'm always learning and creating new applications, projects and implementing them.</li>
+ <li>💜 My passion: I'm very passionate about technologies and i'm always learning and creating new applications, projects and implementing them. 💚</li>
- <li>🎯 Focused in Full-Stack development.</li>
+ <li>🎯 Focused in Full-Stack development. 🐱‍🚀 🚀</li>
 </ul>

 ## Knowledge and skills